catppuccin/gtk/README.md

 ### Using the script

-**Note**: Ensure that you have atleast python version 3.10 installed
+**Note**: Ensure that you have at least Python version 3.10 installed

 Clone the repository using
 ```bash